 Let’s be friends on Pinterest!
 I’m always sharing great recipes!

-Sweet Irish Soda Bread (Extra Moist)
+Seriously Moist Sweet Irish Soda Bread Recipe

 Ingredients

-- 4 cups all purpose flour or gluten-free flour (I recommend Cup4Cup gluten-free flour)
+- 4 cups all purpose flour or gluten-free flour, (I recommend Cup4Cup gluten-free flour)

 - 1 cup granulated sugar